ecmwf/IonBeam/ionbeam-client/README.md

 pip install ionbeam-client --extra-index-url https://get.ecmwf.int/repository/pypi-private-hosted/simple/
 ```

-Inside this repository the workspace already provides it; the bundled sources and exporters under `data-sources/` and `exporters/` are complete working integrations to crib from.
+Inside this repository, the workspace already provides the package.
+The bundled sources and exporters under `data-sources/` and `exporters/` provide complete integration examples.

 ## Declaring a dataset

-A source declares its dataset once: a name, a contract version, and the schema of the columns it streams.
-Everything about how the output dataset is built and presented lives server-side, keyed by the dataset name.
+A source declares a dataset name, a contract version, and the schema of the columns it sends.
+The core stores build and presentation settings separately, keyed by dataset name.

 ```python
 from ionbeam_client.models import (